-To a certain extent, the pairing mechanism here is analogous to the flat-band SC~\cite{Torma2022_j, Peotta2015_j, Chen2024_j} in Moir\'{e} systems and other dispersionless systems, where the kinetic energy of single electrons is quenched due to interference effects while electron pairs can experience a different interference pattern to restore the superfluid density.
-However, unlike the flat-band SC where the pairing still needs to be mediated by bosonic fluctuations and can be understood through semi-classical relaxation scenarios, the pairing mechanism introduced in this work is rooted in quantum many-body interference itself.
-For Moir\'{e} systems, exotic-lattice systems, and the Hofstadter model, the interference patterns are static, dictated by lattice geometry or external field, allowing destructive interference to be effectively ``neutralized'' by expanding the unit cell, rendering it imperceptible at long wavelengths.
-By contrast, the quantum interference discussed here depends on the fluctuating background spins and hence is inherently \emph{dynamic}, cannot be effectively removed, and remains significant even in the infrared limit.
+Intrinsic physics from interference also manifests in other systems, such as Moir\'{e} structures, exotic lattices, and the Hofstadter model.
+In these cases, however, the frustrated interference patterns are static, dictated by lattice geometry or external field, allowing destructive interference to be effectively neutralized by expanding the unit cell, rendering it imperceptible at long wavelengths.
+By contrast, the quantum interference discussed here depends on the fluctuating background spins and hence is inherently dynamic, cannot be effectively removed, and remains significant even in the infrared limit.

 The present bosonic model only differs from the well-known fermionic $t$-$J$ model by the statistics of dopants.
 An additional fermionic sign structure will appear in the partition function of the latter.
-Two models are equivalent at half-filling and in the presence of one hole, but predict dramatically different phases at finite doping.
-In the latter, the fermionic statistics is expected to play an important role involving the overlap of hole pairs in a fashion of the BEC-BCS crossover with a partial recurrence of the phase frustration.
-The subsequent competing orders of charge stripe and short-range AFM~\cite{Fradkin2015} will replace the AFM-PDW state found in the present bosonic model, even though the hole pairing is still present.
-Given a similar pairing mechanism, the bosonic model can thus provide a different perspective and new insights into the nature of the complex phase diagram emerging in the fermionic doped Mott insulators that may be closely related to the high-$T_c$ cuprate superconductors.
+Two models are expected to bear certain similarities in the presence of a few holes, but predict dramatically different phases at finite doping.
+The fermionic statistics is expected to play an important role when involving the overlap of hole pairs in a fashion of the BEC-BCS crossover, with a partial recurrence of the phase frustration giving rise to competing orders such as stripes~\cite{Fradkin2015} or short-range AFM with local pair binding.
+Given a similar structure, the bosonic model thus provides a different perspective and new insights into the nature of the complex phase diagram emerging in the fermionic doped Mott insulators that may be closely related to the high-$T_c$ cuprate superconductors.